 Preparing for SQE Interview, Attendance Note, Legal Analysis

 It is important for candidates to prepare well in advance of these assessments.
-Through our Smart training platform, we offer a lecture, video examples, and a reading and revision schedule in conjunction with the practical mock stations.
+Through our Smart training platform, we offer a lecture, video examples, and a reading and revision schedule in conjunction with the practical SQE mock stations.
 Discounts are available on bulk purchases.
 Sessions can also be supplemented by additional tasks, which are free of charge and fully optional if you would like to challenge yourself further.
 If you do choose to submit answers for these tasks, you will then gain access to our bank of answers submitted by previous students, which are available under a Creative Commons licence.

-We have also developed a new Legal Theatre offering, where aspiring solicitors can view a live stream of a client interview and receive a suggested answer for the attendance note.
+In addition to SQE mock simulations, we have also developed a new Legal Theatre offering, where aspiring solicitors can view a live stream of a client interview and receive a suggested answer for the attendance note.
 Again, we would highly recommend that students conduct their own mock interviews through our simulations, as this is simply the best way to learn and internalise the legal skills to pass this assessment, but watching a Legal Theatre interview can be a useful way to see how the interview is conducted.

 However you choose to study and prepare for the SQE assessment, we strongly recommend including our simulated scenarios in your plan.
 These SQE mock stations not only help to improve your skills, but are also a fantastic tool for assimilating your knowledge of the law.
 Reading and continuous revision is, of course, very important, but that knowledge doesn’t “stick” easily in your head unless you apply it to real-life scenarios.
 Through our experience, we have learned the most common areas where candidates can get “stuck” and we focus on testing these areas in a fun, effective, and supportive manner.
 With personalised feedback and recommendations for further reading from tutors who have already succeeded in passing the QLTS OSCE, these mock sessions are truly the best way to learn all you need to pass the SQE.